keult/my-vimrc/Readme.md

 ### Customizations
 - **Catppuccin Macchiato Colorscheme**: A beautiful, modern color theme that is easy on the eyes.
-- **Improved Backspace Functionality**: Allows backspace over indentation, line breaks, and the start of insert mode.
-- **Mouse Support**: Mouse functionality enabled for clicking and moving the cursor (can be toggled off).
 - **Smart Indentation**: Auto and smart indentation for programming files.
 - **Space as Tabs**: Replaces tabs with spaces (tab size set to 2 spaces).
 - **Enhanced Search**: